-Kaleck is a board member of the Centre of European Law and Politics at the University of Bremen, the Forum for International and Criminal and Humanitarian Law, the lawyers collective CCAJAR in Columbia, the Mexican non-governmental organization ProDESC, FIAN Germany as well as the Paul Grueninger Foundation.
+Kaleck is a board member of the Centre of European Law and Politics at the University of Bremen, the Forum for International and Criminal and Humanitarian Law, the lawyers collective CCAJAR in Colombia, the Mexican non-governmental organization ProDESC, FIAN Germany as well as the Paul Grueninger Foundation.

 In 2020, Kaleck was Scholar-in-Residence at the Sorensen Center for International Peace and Justice at the CUNY School of Law in New York City.
 There, he led a series of human rights talks about transnational human rights litigation, social movements, business and human rights, and more.

 For his work as lawyer and founder of ECCHR, Kaleck has been honored with multiple awards: